UniMath/agda-unimath/src/category-theory/yoneda-lemma-precategories.lagda.md

 ## Theorem

-### The yoneda lemma into the large category of sets
+### The Yoneda lemma into the large category of sets

 ```agda
 module _